jorishr/snowfall-js/README.md

 });
 ```

 This will run the plugin with the default configuration.
-See [Configuration Options](#configuration-options) section for more information.
+See [Configuration Options](#configuration-options) for more information.

 ## Demo